Transitioning Into Tech Panel Recap

 - How did you officially break into this new field and how did you find the opportunities you have now?

-Hi I’m Joni Trythall.
-I’m a designer and UX strategist, so I’m a professional problem solver.
+Hi I’m Joni Trythall, and I’m a designer on the web.
 I help drive decisions throughout the lifecycle of a project but I’m also involved with the implementation as well through UI the front-end design side of things.

 I work from home just a few miles away and occasionally teach web design classes to women and girls and co-founded and co-organize a leadership conference for women in tech in Philadelphia, Ela Conf.